Sanctioned Turkish defence industry chief expects U.S. ties to survive

 "This sanctions decision has shaken all values in our countries' alliance," Akar said.

-President Tayyip Erdogan had earlier said it was upsetting that Washington had taken the step and Turkey's foreign ministry described the decision as inexplicable and unjust.
+President Tayyip Erdogan had earlier said it was upsetting that Washington had taken the step.

-The sanctions "will inevitably negatively impact our relations, and (Turkey) will retaliate in a manner and time it sees appropriate," the ministry said.
+The foreign ministry said Turkey would retaliate against what it called an unjust decision, and Foreign Minister Mevlut Cavusoglu discussed the move in a phone call with his U.S. counterpart Mike Pompeo on Tuesday.

+The SSB, while increasingly independent, relies on international cooperation for critical research, development and design in some of its hundreds of weapons projects, said Can Kasapoglu, director of defence research at the Istanbul-based think-tank EDAM.

+"It is right at the epicentre of this defence transactions complex (and) sanctions targeting its export licences can do real damage," he said, adding third parties may now hesitate to deal with a "sanctioned entity".

-Monday's move was the first time the United States deployed CAATSA legislation against a NATO partner, and comes as Washington seeks to discourage other countries including its Middle East ally Egypt from buying Russian military equipment.
+Turkey is the first NATO partner to be targeted by CAATSA legislation, and it comes as Washington seeks to discourage other countries including its Middle East ally Egypt from buying Russian military equipment.

 Russian media have reported that Cairo signed a $2 billion deal with Moscow to buy more than 20 Sukhoi SU-35 fighter jets.